Fang85/multi-agent-LLM-impression-generation/README.md

 2. RAG: pip install langchain langchain-community sentence_transformers faiss-cpu -U langchain-huggingface
 3. Evaluation: pip install nltk sacrebleu rouge-score bert-score

-Note:
+Input file:
-Input file used in the main code is not provided.
+The input file required for the main code is not provided in this repository.
+The file includes the following columns:
+ID: Index
+ACC: Accession number
+modality: Modality used for the imaging study
+ProcedureNM: Procedure name
+FINDINGS: Findings section
+IMPRESSION_CLEAN: Cleaned impression section
+Notes:
+ACC and modality are used as metadata in the vector database.
+However, they are not essential for generating the impression.
+If desired, the code can be modified to exclude these columns.